slakpi/ros/doc/ARCHITECTURE.md

 `.data.stack_pointers` is the ISR stack pointer table for secondary cores.
 During the single-threaded setup phase, the primary core will allocate pages for secondary core ISR stacks and place pointers to the tops of those stacks in this table.
 The secondary cores will index this table to locate their stacks when they are released.

 The stack pointer table is a single page of 512 8-byte pointer entries.
 512 entries is sufficient for the 256 core maximum on AArch64 nodes.
+See [Multi-Core Initialization](#aarch64-multi-core-init).

 `.data.id_pages` and `.data.pages` are blocks reserved for the [initial kernel page tables](#aarch64-initial-page-tables).
 The kernel image reserves three pages for each table.